UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-subject-guide/Assessment/index.md

 # Final exam

+## Type

+The final exam will be a “traditional”, closed book, pen on paper exam.

 ## Date

 The date of the final exam is published on the [``University of Melbourne Exams Timetable website``](https://my.unimelb.edu.au/).

-At your scheduled date, the final exam will be available on the Canvas website under ``"Assignments"``.

 ## Duration

-Important online examination information: This examination is the equivalent of a 2-hour assessment; however, students are provided with 3-hours to accommodate the time that will be required for typesetting of mathematical expressions, loading, processing and modelling of data with the statistical software R, and the uploading of documents / answers.

-Canvas Quiz will automatically submit the exam when the time limit (comprised of reading time & writing time) has been reached (for example, after 60 minutes for an exam with 30 minutes of writing time and 30 minutes of reading time).
-Students must click ‘submit’ at the completion time if they did not start the exam at the scheduled commencement time to not incur any late penalty.

-For example, a 60-minute exam scheduled at 3:00pm, but commenced at 3:15pm, will automatically submit at 4:15pm and the student will incur a late penalty.
-Students must click 'submit' at 4:00pm to not incur a late penalty.
-Students who are prevented from submitting on time or at all due to technical difficulties will need to apply for technical consideration with supporting documentation.
+2 hours, plus 10 minutes of reading time

 ## Scope

-The final exam will assess **all** contents of the course, with particular focus on the materials taught after week 5.
-This means there will be questions on both the claims modelling and time series components of the subject.
+The final exam will assess **all** contents of the course, with particular focus on the materials taught beyond week 6.

 Examinable materials include associated tutorial questions, revision questions, additional questions, technical and practice lectures with slides and associated mandatory readings, as well as the assignment task and the mid-semester exam.